 - If you receive a notification about a restriction on your account, check for an option to appeal.
 Use the provided appeal form to present your case and request a review.

 Who can get shadowbanned?

 Shadowbanning is still a work in progress, so you can expect to have some outliers here and there.
-Facebook apparently uses this to enhance the overall customer experience, so you shouldn’t take it personally.
-In some cases, the platform may have committed a simple mistake in banning you even when you’ve done nothing wrong.
+Facebook uses this to enhance the customer experience.
+So you shouldn’t take it personally.
+In some cases, the platform may have made a mistake in banning you even when you’ve done nothing wrong.

 What does this mean for me?